Zig (programming language): Goals

-The goals of Zig are in contrast to the many similar languages introduced in the 2020s time-frame, like Go, Rust, Carbon, Nim and many others.
-Generally, these languages are more complex with additional features like operator overloading, functions that masquerade as values (properties), generic types and many other features intended to aid the construction of large programs.
-These sorts of features have more in common with C++'s approach, and these languages are more along the lines of that language.
+In Zig, if something calls a function, it looks like a function call; if it doesn’t, it doesn’t look like a function call.
+If it can raise an error, it is explicit in the syntax.
+Error handling is handled through error types and can be handled with catch or try.
+Zig has a more conservative extension of the type system, supporting compile time generics and accommodating a form of duck typing with the comptime directive.

 Memory handling

 One of the primary sources of bugs in C programs is the memory management system, based on malloc. malloc sets aside a block of memory for use in the code and returns a reference to that memory as a pointer.
 There is no system to ensure that memory is released when the program no longer needs it, which can lead to programs using up all available memory, a memory leak.
-More common, and sometimes called the worst mistake in computer programming, is the null pointer error, when the memory pointed to no longer exists because the malloc failed, the memory was released by other code, or a host of other problems.
+More common is a dangling pointer that does not refer to a properly allocated memory object.

-A common solution to these problems is a garbage collector (GC), which examines the program for pointers to previously malloced memory, and removing any blocks that no longer have anything pointing to them.
-Although this greatly reduces, or even eliminates, memory errors, GC systems are relatively slow compared to manual memory management, and have unpredictable performance that makes them unsuited to systems programming.
-Another solution is automatic reference counting (ARC), which implements the same basic concept of looking for pointers to removed memory, but does so at malloc time by recording the number of pointers to that block, meaning there does not need to perform an exhaustive search, but instead adds time to every malloc and release operation.
+A common solution to these problems is a garbage collector (GC), which examines the program for pointers to previously allocated memory, and removing any blocks that no longer have anything pointing to them.
+Although this greatly reduces, or even eliminates, memory errors, types of GC systems may have unpredictable performance that makes them unsuited to real-time computing and systems programming.
+Another solution is automatic reference counting (ARC), which implements the same basic concept of identifying blocks of disused memory, but does so at pointer creation and destruction time by maintaining the number of pointers to a block, meaning there is no need to perform exhaustive pointer searches, which are rendered unnecessary at the cost of adding reference counter adjustment overhead to every pointer creation and destruction operation.